FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/plugin-features/index.rst

 Plugin Menu
 -----------

-The FLO-2D Plugin menu is in the Plugins drop down menu, Plugins>FLO-2D.
+The FLO-2D Plugin menu is in the Plugins drop down menu, Plugin > FLO-2D.
 If the Plugin is not listed, follow the :ref:`Install Instructions <flo2d_plugin_step>` to install it.

 .. image:: ../img/Plugin-Features/Plugin002.png